adamqaw/blog/README.md

 - Changed news.html to include links that open articles in a new tab and also displays a picture from the article (if available).

 ### March 19 Notes:
  - Fixing the stocks microservice to add new stock info by changing the backend process to "/" and redirecting to "/stocks".
+(STILL IN PROGRESS)